d-krupke/cpsat-primer/README.md

    parallelization, ...
 5. [How does it work?](#how-does-it-work): After we know what we can do with CP-SAT, we look into how CP-SAT will do all these things.
+6. [Benchmarking your Model](#benchmarking-your-model): How to benchmark your model and how to interpret the results.
-6. [Large Neighborhood Search](#Using-CP-SAT-for-Bigger-Problems-with-Large-Neighborhood-Search): The use of CP-SAT to create more powerful heuristics.
+7. [Large Neighborhood Search](#Using-CP-SAT-for-Bigger-Problems-with-Large-Neighborhood-Search): The use of CP-SAT to create more powerful heuristics.

 > **Target audience:** People (especially my students at TU Braunschweig) with some background
 > in [integer programming](https://en.wikipedia.org/wiki/Integer_programming)